linnf1/overtime-app/README.md

 ## Refactor:
 - Integrate phone validation for phone attributes in User:
-  >No spaces or dashes
-  >exactly 10 characters
-  >all characters must be numbers
+  >No spaces or dashes, Exactly 10 characters, All characters must be numbers

 ---